kaiserbergin/NBomber.Website/src/docs/blog/nbomber-2-0.md

 ```

 ### Init-only scenarios
-NBomber in the very first version had the ability to provide Scenario initialization via *Scenario.init*.
-Still, it had a mandatory restriction to create a Scenario you should provide at least one Step.
+NBomber had the ability to provide Scenario initialization via *Scenario.init* in the very first version.
+It had a mandatory restriction to create a Scenario you should provide at least one Step.

 ```fsharp
 // you should provide at least one step